 Thanks to inventive chefs, first-rate local produce, adventurous diners, and a bold entrepreneurial spirit, Seattle has become one of the culinary capitals of the nation.
 Fearless young chefs have stepped in and raised the bar.
-Nowadays, fresh and often foraged produce, local seafood, and imaginative techniques make the quality of local cuisine even higher.
+Fresh and often foraged produce, local seafood, and imaginative techniques make the quality of local cuisine even higher.

 Seattle's dining scene has been stoked like a wildfire by culinary rock stars who compete on shows like Iron Chef, Top Chef, and regularly dominate "best of" lists.
-Seattle chefs have won big in the prestigious James Beard competition, with Matt Dillon of Sitka & Spruce taking the "Best Chef Northwest" title in 2012 and empire-builder Tom Douglas named the national "Best Restaurateur."
-And the Fare Start culinary training program, which runs a restaurant and a popular "guest chef" series, was honored as the foundation’s 2011 "Humanitarian of the Year."
-The city is particularly strong on New American, French, and Asian cuisines.
+Seattle chefs have won big in the prestigious James Beard competition, with Renee Erickson of Bateau, Walrus and the Carpenter, and the Whale Wins taking the "Best Chef Northwest" title in 2016 and creative genius Edouardo Jordan named one of Food and Wine Magazine's "Best New Chefs."
+The city is particularly strong on new American, Japanese, and Vietnamese cuisines.
 Chefs continuously fine-tune what can best be called Pacific Northwest cuisine, which features fresh, local ingredients, including anything from nettles and mushrooms foraged in nearby forests; colorful berries, apples, and cherries grown by Washington State farmers; and outstanding seafood from the cold northern waters of the Pacific Ocean, like wild salmon, halibut, oysters, Dungeness crab, and geoduck.
 Seattle boasts quite a few outstanding bakeries, too, whose breads and desserts you'll see touted on many menus.